'Hackett Special' Is Popular Menu Item Since Broncos GM, New Head Coach 'Sealed The Deal' At Los Dos Potrillos

 “We’ve had John Elway, Peyton Manning.
 We’ve had Von Miller, K.J.
 Hamler, Christian McCaffrey,” said Luis Ramirez, a co-own of Los Dos Potrillos.
 “The McCaffreys are big fans of us as well.”

-On Monday, the family-owned restaurant, Los Dos Potrillos became a part of Broncos history, when George Paton, the general manager of the team decided to take the prospective new head coach Nathaniel Hackett to the restaurant to close up on the deal.
-They sat at booth FG.
+On Monday, the family-owned restaurant Los Dos Potrillos became a part of Broncos history when Broncos General Manager George Paton decided to take the prospective new head coach Nathaniel Hackett to the restaurant to close up on the deal.
+They sat at booth F9.

 Because there’s something familial at Los Dos Potrillos.